Spin (2021 film)

 Spin is a 2021 American comedy film released as a Disney Channel Original Movie (DCOM).
 It is directed by Manjari Makijany from a screenplay by Carley Steiner and Josh A. Cagan.
-Produced by Disney Channel Original Productions, the film stars Avantika, Meera Syal, Abhay Deol, Aryan Simhadri, Michael Bishop, Jahbril Cook, Kerri Medders, and Anna Cathcart and premiered on August 13, 2021.
+The film stars Avantika, Aryan Simhadri, Michael Bishop, Jahbril Cook, Kerri Medders, and Anna Cathcart and premiered on August 13, 2021.

 The film received mostly positive reviews, especially for its performances and subversion of typical Disney Channel tropes.

 Plot

-After the death of her mother, Indian-American teenager Rhea Kumar works at her family's restaurant "Spirit of India" with her brother Rohan, her dad Arvind and her maternal grandmother (Nani in Hindi) Asha.
-While on her Sunday dinner shift, she meets Max, a transfer student from England, a DJ who she shares a Calculus class with, and his mother.
-Sundays are special in the restaurant because of Nani's special performance to classic Bollywood songs.
+After the death of her mother, Indian-American teenager Rhea Kumar works at her family's restaurant Spirit of India with her brother Rohan, her dad Arvind and her maternal grandmother (nani in Hindi), Asha.
+During her Sunday dinner shift, she meets Max a DJ with whom she shares a class.
 At home, we see Arvind partly reeling from the emotional turmoil of losing his wife eight years ago.
-Although Nani tries to convince him to move on and let it go, it's hard for him.

-Meanwhile, in a flashback, we are shown a younger Rhea (eight years old) in her room at night, complaining to her mother Meera she cannot sleep because of the overwhelming sounds from the nearby electronic dance music festival, and the radio.
-Meera describes to her the different sounds she can hear, and shows her she doesn't have to take it all in, just the sounds she likes, before telling her, "it's all music".
-She then kisses her goodnight, and leaves the room, humming the lullaby she would always hum to her while doing that.
+Meanwhile, in a flashback, we are shown a younger Rhea (eight years old) in her room at night, having a meaningful interaction with her mother Meera about everything being music.
+She then humming the lullaby she would always hum to Rhea.

-The next morning, she and her friends Watson, Molly, and Ginger gossip about Max, then shift to talking about Rhea's idea of the homecoming fundraiser "Festival of Colors", inspired by the Hindu festival of Holi, before they go to class.
-In the class, Rhea presents an app for tracking inventory and sales at her family restaurant.
-Miss Naomi is a bit unsettled because the assignment was supposed to be about fun projects.
-Even though Rhea insists this is fun for her, Miss Naomi, even though she accepts that insistence for the time being, is uncertain whether Rhea feels burdened by responsibility.
-Later that night, Rhea shows Arvind the app for the restaurant, and Arvind is impressed and happy.
+The next morning, she and her friends Watson, Molly, and Ginger discuss homecoming fundraiser "Festival of Colors", inspired by the Hindu festival of Holi.